-Table 5 below provides a comparative analysis of the four countries selected for this review (South Africa, Kenya, Mauritius and Malta).
+Table 5 in the annexures provides a comparative analysis of the four countries selected for this review (South Africa, Kenya, Mauritius and Malta).
 The comparison gives specific attention to indices commonly used to measure the situation of older persons and the progress made based on eight key indicators.
 The Global AgeWatch Index ranking is discussed briefly.